krypton08rises/quant/README.md

     Documentation:
     Keep detailed records of every experiment.
 Document not just the outcomes, but also the reasoning behind each experiment’s design.
 This will help guide future improvements and troubleshooting.

-By following this roadmap, you’ll have a structured approach to enhancing your forecasting pipeline, automating experiments, and ultimately deploying a well-informed trading system.

-Feel free to modify this README as your project evolves.
-Happy experimenting!